sh1boot/sh1boot.github.io/_posts/2025-08-04-experimental-riscv-instruction-compression.md

   choices.
 I took some guidance from the existing compressed instruction extension to keep it in roughly the right place, but my changes may add their own implications.
-* There might be much to much overlap between the different register sharing modes for arithmeric.
+* There might be much too much overlap between the different register sharing modes for arithmeric.
 This needs to be looked at still.

 ### Variations